Breaking Down the Different Types of Housing and Home Styles

 If someone asked you to describe your “dream home,” what picture would pop into your mind?
 A single-family home with a big backyard, or a high-rise condo with a view?
 Maybe you’ve always longed to live on a houseboat.

 Only you can decide which of the many house types out there is best for you or your family.
-But this guide to the different types of homes available to buyers could help narrow your search.
+This guide to the different types of homes available to buyers could help narrow your search.

-As you think about where you’d like to live or what you need to buy a house, you can probably rule out a few of these home types on Day One.
-But from there it may help to look at the pros and cons of some home types side by side to help you narrow your search.
+As you think about where you’d like to live or what you need to buy a house, you can probably rule out a few of these home types right away.
+From there, it may be helpful to look at the pros and cons of different home types side by side to narrow your search.

 1. Apartments

-The definition of an apartment can get a bit complicated because it can change depending on where you live.
+The definition of an apartment can get a bit complicated because it changes depending on where you live.
 When someone talks about how to buy an apartment in New York City, for example, they might be referring to a condo or co-op.

 Generally, though, an apartment is one of several residential units in a building owned by one person or company, and the owner rents each unit to individual tenants.

 There are some pluses to that arrangement, especially if you take advantage of amenities like a gym or swimming pool.
-And monthly costs for utilities and insurance may be low.
-But because it’s a rental, you can’t build any equity.
+Monthly costs for utilities and insurance may be low, too.
+Because it’s a rental, though, you can’t build any equity.
 Also, if you want to stay or go, or make some changes to the apartment, you’re typically tied to the terms of your lease.

 Pros and Cons of Renting an Apartment